-Please submit applications to email@example.com, with APPLICATION and the desired starting month in the subject line.
-Applicants may be invited for a phone interview.
+Please submit applications to firstname.lastname@example.org, with APPLICATION and the desired starting month in the subject line.
+Applicants may be invited for a phone or in-person interview.

 Tuition for the year-long Certificate Program is $10,515.
 This includes: six regular courses from the existing BISR curriculum, taken over the course of one calendar year (beginning at the student’s particular start date); six in-depth, one-on-one, tutoring sessions scheduled over the same time period; project planning, generating annotated bibliographies and/or similar preparatory materials, a project prospectus, revising, and review; and a classic academic defense of your final project by a faculty committee of three, including your faculty tutor.

 If you have any questions regarding the program, disciplinary tracks, faculty tutoring, interdisciplinary or off-the-page capstone projects, tuition, or anything else, please email email@example.com, with QUERIES in the subject line.